GoogleCloudPlatform/gcsfuse/docs/semantics.md

 the child is a file but not a directory, only one GCS object will need to be statted.
 Similarly if the child is a directory but not a file.

-**Warning**: Setting `--type_cache_ttl` breaks the consistency guarantees discussed in this document.
+**Warning**: Using type caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations:

  *  The mounted bucket is never modified.
  *  The type (file or directory) for any given path never changes.